KxSystems/docs-v1/docs/dashboards/areachart.md

 ![Screenshot](img/notstackedasapercentage.jpg)

-<aside class="warning">When viewing a Stacked Chart; i.e. when <a href="#is-grouped">Is Grouped</a> is unchecked or a User uses the charting controls to select Stacked view, the stacked chart view will change.</aside>
+<aside class="admonition caution">When viewing a Stacked Chart; i.e. when <a href="#is-grouped">Is Grouped</a> is unchecked or a User uses the charting controls to select Stacked view, the stacked chart view will change.</aside>

 **Show Stacked Labels**